dhoat30/inspiry1.2/wp-content/plugins/geodir-compare/readme.txt

 4. (Optional) Go to the widgets page and add the Geodir Compare widget.

 == Changelog ==

+= 2.1.0.1 =
+* Update Font Awesome icons - CHANGED
+* FlexSlider is not loading in compare lists popup - FIXED

 = 2.1.0.0 =
 * Changes for AyeCode UI compatibility - CHANGED